Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Experiment Setup

 \subsection{Evaluation}

-Once training completes, we test if the generated problems improve performance on $\mathcal{D}_{test}$.
-Based on observations of teacher reward plateaus in initial runs, we evaluate the teacher at checkpoints where training rewards stabilize: step 200 for MATH and step 170 for HARP.
+Once training completes, we test if the generated problems improve $\mathcal{D}_{test}$ performance.
+Based on observations of teacher reward plateaus in initial runs, we evaluate the teacher where training rewards stabilize: step 200 for MATH and step 170 for HARP.
+We assess two aspects of \algoname: